xSkibbles/aiostreams/README.md

 ## Description

-Combines streams from other addons into one and provides much greater customisation:
+Combines streams from other addons into one and provides much greater customisation:....0

 - Change the format of the resutls
 - Filter all results by resolution, quality, visual tags, audio tags, encodes.